w3c/hcls-drug-drug-interaction/Decision-trees/README.md

 Monoamine Oxidase Inhibitors (MAOIs)    Indirect Sympathomimetics -- Completed as part of the W3C effort

+Clarithromycin    Simvastatin, Atorvastatin, Lovastatin -- Completed as part of the W3C effort

+Warfarin    CYP2C9 Inhibitors (ie. Bactrim) -- Completed as part of the W3C effort

 --

 Warfarin    Antibiotics that don't inhibit CYP2C9 -- W3C effort but a decision tree not completed yet TODO

 Cyclosporin    Digoxin -- W3C effort but a decision tree not completed yet TODO

-Warfarin    CYP2C9 Inhibitors (ie. Bactrim) -- W3C effort but a decision tree not completed yet TODO

-Clarithromycin    Simvastatin, Atorvastatin, Lovastatin -- W3C effort but a decision tree not completed yet TODO

 --